 I teach you how to do the search engine optimization, where to put your links, what images to include, how to title and tag those images for SEO.
 How to do your structured data and your schema mockups, so that you can earn those rich snippets, lots and lots and lots of stuff in there.
 Don’t get too caught up.

 In a future video I’m going to talk about how search and social are dating and how they are going to be married eventually in the future.
-And for SEO, for 2017 I’ll just, going to 2018, what I would tell you is, the likes and shares may not be a direct ranking signal with google, but the traffic is.
+And for SEO, what I would tell you is, the likes and shares may not be a direct ranking signal with google, but the traffic is.
 The traffic is an indirect, can indirectly affect your search engine ranking.
 If you are posting on Facebook, and you write a great blog on the massy haunted houses for Halloween in October in your market, and it goes viral and everybody clicks on it, and goes to your website, that traffic boost does have benefits.
 Potentially you could pick up buyers or sellers from that as well, people that are looking at haunted houses might be looking to buy or sell in you market.

 Like I said, there is other reasons to do that hyper locally.
 You run Facebook ad, you’ve got a new listing, I’m running Facebook ad, I’m going to spend $150, I’m going to run it for seven days, and you get thousands of hits, or hundreds of hits, whatever it is depending on your market on that page that definitely can benefit you, especially if people are registering to become a lead.
 There is a goal on the page that they are accomplishing.
 They are clicking through to other pages on your website, those are positive signals for google.